 Connectivity: A pedestrian-friendly environment with eight foot minimum wide, sidewalks, and minimal setbacks.
-Street elements are incorporated, including landscape, seating areas, lighting and art, and cultural elements to promote economic vibrancy.
+Street elements are incorporated. including landscape, seating areas, lighting and art, and cultural elements to promote economic vibrancy.
 Parking should be considered on a district scale as opposed to individual business establishments.
-Dedicated bike-lanes should be encouraged on cross streets and adjacent roadways (Galena and Granite Streets), Main Street should accommodate bike racks and consider bike dismount zones to promote pedestrian safety.
+Dedicated bikelanes should be encouraged on cross streets and adjacent roadways (Galena and Granite Streets), aligning with Complete Streets work to begin on Granite Street in 2026, and on Galena Street as funding becomes available.
+Main Street should accommodate bike racks and consider bike dismount zones to promote pedestrian safety.
 Bus stops and transit connections should be easily accessible.
 When possible, alleys are encouraged for services and delivery, trash collection and other 'back-of-house' needs.
-Alleys serve an important function for service, deliveries and maintenance, and, alley beautification such as lighting, cleaning of the streets, screening, signage and murals can support the overall aesthetic of the downtown.
+Alleys serve an important function for service, deliveries and maintenance.
+As funding becomes available, invest in alley beautification such as lighting, cleaning of the streets, screening, signage and murals to support the overall aesthetic of the downtown.